-#8 Updated by Brian Rebel about 6 years ago
+#8 Updated by Brian Rebel over 6 years ago

 I think this is a call for Rick.
 If we were to make our own ups product then we don't have to worry about checking each G4 build.
 On the other hand, if we rely on the G4 build then we will catch any changes to the schema automatically (i.e. things will just fail if something major changes).

-#9 Updated by Erica Snider about 6 years ago
+#9 Updated by Erica Snider over 6 years ago

 Since the schema is part of the geant4 product, and larcore already depends upon geant4 via root, I would prefer that we just use the schema that is in g4.

 In order to maintain consistency with existing environment variable names and to avoid possible confusion (per Lynn's suggestion), we should use GDML_SCHEMA_DIR to point to the correct directory.
 This will need to be made part of the g4 packaging procedure.
 Since we can't make a new g4 before the next beta, however, we'll need to put this into the larcore table file for now.

-#10 Updated by Lynn Garren about 6 years ago
+#10 Updated by Lynn Garren over 6 years ago

 - Status changed from Feedback to Resolved